 The eel dish that followed was unquestionably the weakest of the savoury courses; my wife's eel unfortunately came with quite a lot of bone still embedded which was a shame (although there was none in mine).
 Up next was a dish listed as 'Mediterranean Sole'; in reality the sole was from Dover but with Mediterranean flavours.
 The cooking of the fish was excellent and the accompanying elements (including some neat translucent pasta) were very tasty yet again.
 The final two courses of chicken and lobster with rice, and then squab pigeon with a one thousand day old 'Mole' sauce, were perhaps not quite a spectacular as the earlier savoury dishes, but still of a high calibre using top quality ingredients.

 Considering the length of the menu, I was surprised to see only two desserts (and there was no crossover either) and it's fair to say the overall standard of the dessert plates wasn't as high as what had gone before.
-First up was a pretty and perfectly tasty (albeit mildly uninspired) dessert of mango, yuzu and mango.
+First up was a pretty and perfectly tasty (albeit mildly uninspired) dessert of mango and yuzu.
 This was followed by the finale of 'chocolates and biscuits'; in reality three different layers designed to look like a chocolate biscuit.
 This as a concept was more interesting, but although the flavours were good, the top layer of ice cream in particular was rather too solid to make this a top rate dessert.

 The meal concluded with a selection of not-on-the-menu petit fours (my favourite kind) and I did very much enjoy these.
 Sadly, my desired cappuccino was not an option as we were informed the coffee machine was broken, which was a tad surprising to hear for a restaurant at this level charging these prices.
 That aside, service was good throughout.
 The wine parings were very enjoyable with some really interesting selections, but on the downside, every wine was poured away from the table.
 At least the bottles were shown however and the explanations were suitably thorough.